Giants Netball: Home venues

-Giants made their Suncorp Super Netball on 18 February 2017 against New South Wales Swifts at Sydney Olympic Park Sports Centre.
+Giants made their Super Netball debut on 18 February 2017 against New South Wales Swifts at Sydney Olympic Park Sports Centre.
 Between 2017 and 2019, Giants played their home matches at Sydney Olympic Park Sports Centre, Qudos Bank Arena and the AIS Arena.

 In 2020, together with Swifts, Giants were due to start to playing their home games at the Ken Rosewall Arena.
 However these plans were put on hold until 2021 due to the COVID-19 pandemic.